 The East End

-For those in Nassau County or western Suffolk, a day trip out east offers plenty of great places to explore with the family, including scenic lighthouse visits.
+A day trip out east offers plenty of great places to explore with the family, including scenic lighthouse visits.
 There are about 20 lighthouses from New York Harbor to Montauk and the North Fork, including four you should not miss.
 Our Hamptons and North Fork family guide offers plenty of day trips to enjoy, including farm stands, petting zoos, family-friendly beaches, and more.
 What water-loving child wouldn't appreciate a visit to Splish Splash?
-Or a chance to feed the sharks at the Long Island Aquarium.
+Or a chance to see the sharks at the Long Island Aquarium?
 Best of all, it can be accessed from central Suffolk in less than an hour.

 The Hudson Valley is a year-round destination for families all across the tristate area.
 It's loaded with natural beauty, including parks, lakes, and mountains, as well as delicious food, wonderful art museums, theaters, and play spaces.
 We rounded up 30 things to do with the family in the Hudson Valley, which can be reached in about two hours from central Long Island.